zshamrock/dynocsv/README.md

 2. set the env var `$AWS_PROFILE` before running the app, i.e. `AWS_PROFILE=<profile name> dynocsv -t <table name>`

 If no explicit profile value is set, it looks for the env var `$AWS_PROFILE` if present or otherwise fallbacks to the `default` profile.

+## Query

+By default `Scan` operation is run to fetch all the data, if `--hash` and any of the `--sort` CLI arguments are provided, `Query` operation will be run to query the corresponding data based on the key conditions specified by `--hash` and `--sort` values.

 ## Limits